5 Ways to Avoid Addiction Relapse

 Getting educated about addiction and recovery is a great way to prevent a relapse.

-Since this is the case, take time to read literature from reputable sources that provides you with information about things such as overcoming temptations, the limitations of recovery and what type of mental and physical changes you may undergo once you make addiction a thing of your past.
+Since this is the case, take time to read literature from reputable sources that provide you with information about things such as overcoming temptations, the limitations of recovery, and what type of mental and physical changes you may undergo once you make addiction a thing of your past.

 By becoming knowledgeable about these things, you will likely know how to handle challenging situations that could preclude you from moving forward.

-By implementing the strategies listed above, you will likely find that you are not as susceptible to addiction relapse as you thought you would be.
+By implementing the strategies listed above, you will likely find that you are less susceptible to addiction relapse than you thought.
 Good luck!